Gus303/JavaScript-Basics/README.md

 # JavaScript Basic Project

-This is a simple JavaScript project to demonstrate basic functionality.
+This is a simple JavaScript project to demonstrate basic functionalities.

 ## Inspiration